– Satyakam Ray

 Every generation goes through its fair share of upbringing, school days, innocent teenage romances, trending songs or movies or TV series, social fabric, outside surroundings, tastes in movies, etc. Personal experiences and preferences in life vary from person to person.

-But a constant reference to 90s kids comes up in every possible discussion or maybe altercations.
+But a constant reference to 90s kids comes up in every possible discussion or altercation.
 Comparing it with today’s stressful lifestyle and the never-ceasing rat race and remembering the old golden days has been the best time pass for the youths entering their early 30s.
 Who are we to blame this soothing sweet frivolity of recalling and recollecting?

 90s kids- kids born or brought up between 1990-2000 are generally known as 90s kids.
 They are early millennials.
 Whether in India or any other country, the experience of the 90s kids is concurrently similar.
 Because the 90s are the times of economic reform and the booming of a tech-savvy social fabric change, the financial upside growth amid a calm relaxing environment set the tone of the personal and mental development of 90s kids.

 But why do the 90s kids sound like an exciting past that materialized and took a special place in the hearts of young adults?
 A thoughtful question with an unwavering enduring random set of answers which are effortless and heart-choking emotions.